 control p, note: final_note, cutoff: rrand(80, 120), pan: rrand(0, 1)

 To guide a 10 year old here, I encourage a growth mindset.
 I tell them they will make mistakes and get runtime errors every few lines.
 As in meditation, how they approach errors matters.
 If they approach syntax errors with the same matter-of-factness as they would a puzzle, in the spirit of play, or as a challenge, they will grow.
-If they see errors as evidence of ineptitude, they will be frustrated.
+I leverage the child's propensity for play.
 We learn specific techniques, like reframing or cognitive reappraising, to train the ability to recover from negative events.

 Programming is challenging.
-A high frustration tolerance and stomach for failure promote learning.
+A high frustration tolerance and a stomach for failure promote learning.
 It's a matter of reframing error.
+This can be explicitly taught and encouraged.
 After acknowledging the complexity, I invite students to approach errors the way they might look for Waldo in those illustrated puzzle books.
 Programmers call the process debugging.
 I let them sit with their frustration and ask them to search line by line for the bug.
 If they associate this experience of failing repetitively with something good, they will receive a dopamine hit when they solve it.
 Often, I see arms shoot up in the air in victory.
 "Got it!"

 In programming, the end goal- a game, an app, a utility- must be compelling enough to push them past frustration.
 If they are passionate about the idea they want to bring into physical form, they will work past frustration.
 The projects, therefore, are often open-ended.
 I show the how, but they must provide the what and bring the why.

 I pitch instruction to what psychologist Lev Vygotsky called the Zone of Proximal Development.
 As in Goldilocks, the lesson can neither be too hard nor too easy.
+Research suggests an 85:15 success to error ratio is most effective.
 Instruction is short and sequenced.
-I monitor their body language.
+I monitor body language.
 I listen for sighs and self-talk.
-I am not quick to relieve them of their discomfort.
+I am not quick to relieve them of their discomfort, but coach them past it until it becomes automatic.
 The goal is to leverage frustration so that they can drill deeper into learning.

 Errors are gateways to plasticity.
 Acetylcholine is a neurotransmitter that amplifies activity of brain circuits associated with focus and attention.
 Norepinephrine is a neurotransmitter that amplifies activity of brain circuits associated with alertness.
 Dopamine is a neurotransmitter that amplifies activity of brain circuits associated with pursuing goals, motivation & reward.
 If all three neuromodulators are present, accelerated learning can occur.